 After the Philistines had captured the ark of God, they took it from Ebenezer to Ashdod.
 Then they carried the ark into Dagon’s temple and set it beside Dagon.1 Samuel 5:1-2

-Dagon was one of the chief Philistine gods, perhaps representing the fish-god.
+Dagon was one of the chief Philistine gods, perhaps representing the fish god.
 In Hebrew, the word dagon translates as grain causing many to believe that the Philistine god was regarded as the god of the harvest.
 Setting the Ark beside their god in their temple was a symbolic gesture by the Philistines that they had captured the heart and soul of their neighbours.
 But the very next day strange things started to occur.
 The idol of Dagon was fallen on its face on the ground right before the Ark of the Lord.
 They put the idol back in its place only to be horrified the next morning.

 But the following morning when they rose, there was Dagon, fallen on his face on the ground before the ark of the LORD!
 His head and hands had been broken off and were lying on the threshold; only his body remained.1 Samuel 5:4

 The chopping of the hands and head of their god was signifying the utter helpless situation of the Philistines and their gods before the Lord of the heavens and the earth.
 The Philistines knew that they had to return the Ark back to Israel or great destruction would befall them.
 They kept transferring the Ark from one town to another seeing the devastation it was causing among their people.
-God hit the Philistine towns that housed the Ark with tumors and death filled the cites with panic and the outcry of the people went up to heaven.
+God hit the Philistine towns that housed the Ark with tumours and death filled the cities with panic and the outcry of the people went up to heaven.
 Even though they had won their battle against the disobedient Israelites, they had lost the war to the God of heaven and earth as on that day they too experienced the wrath of God first-hand, much like the stories they were told about the deliverance of the Israelites from Egypt.

 - Why did the Lord cause Israel to lose at the hands of a pagan army?